-This is the name of the stored procedure or rpc in which the message occurred It will be omitted if ProcLength is 0.
+proc. name This is the name of the stored procedure or rpc in which the message occurred It will be omitted if ProcLength is 0.

-In this is the line number in the command batch of stored procedure that has the message, if applicable.
+line # This is the line number in the command batch of stored procedure that has the message, if applicable.
 Line numbers start at 1 so if line# isn't applicable to the message, it will be 0.
 It is a two-byte, unsigned integer.